christopher-dabrowski/incredevo-recruitment-weather-graphs/Readme.md

 ### Time tracking

 For time tracking I'm using [Clockify](https://clockify.me/) and I'm tracking time for each task using GitHub issues.
-I'll add the final time report when I finish the task.

-Total time spent on project: 08:38:13
+Total time spent on the project: 08:38:13

 Time breakdown per task in completion order:
 _format: \#{gh-issue} {name} - {time spent}_